 But length isn’t the only thing you should focus on when thinking about content.
-You can have twenty pages of 5,000 word articles, but if the content is low quality, your word count won’t matter.
-Creating content that’s at least 1,000 words and checks all the boxes of SEO optimization is going to get you noticed by Google and, as a result, you’ll rank higher in the SERPs.
+You can have twenty pages of 5,000-word articles, but your word count won’t matter if the content is low quality.
+Creating content that’s at least 1,000 words and checks all the boxes of SEO optimization will get you noticed by Google, and, as a result, you’ll rank higher in the SERPs.

 How Do I Conduct Keyword Research?

 When someone searches for a good or service—like the one you provide—and they type their query into the search bar, we call those words “keywords.”
-In order to rank high enough to get in front of your target audience, you’ve got to know keywords that will help you in Google’s SERPs and draw traffic to your site.
+To rank high enough to get in front of your target audience, you’ve got to know keywords that will help you in Google’s SERPs and draw traffic to your site.

 In addition to your own research, you can utilize keyword research tools.
-You’ll find a huge range of these tools that perform a variety of tasks for you, and depending on your needs, you can find free keyword research programs that will get the job done.
+You’ll find a huge range of these tools that perform various tasks for you, and depending on your needs, you can find free keyword research programs that will get the job done.